If you have any questions, or to schedule an initial FREE consultation, call 1300 977 546

 Effective enforcement of your IP rights is necessary to maintain their value in legal terms, to deter potential infringers and to retain the ability to attract commercial value.
 Effective IP protection can also help increase the profitability of your business.

-Here at Effective legal solutions we are experts in providing advice and representation on all aspects of intellectual property.
+Our Intellectual Property Lawyers at Effective legal solutions are experts in providing advice and representation on all aspects of intellectual property.

 As well as being experienced and successful litigators, we also embrace alternative dispute resolution (ADR), including mediation.
 Mediation is a process where a neutral third party, called a mediator, helps parties negotiate a mutually acceptable agreement.